Adelkend/Adelkend/README.md

 I previously worked at [Visualiza AI](https://visualiza.ai/) as an Artificial Intelligence developer.
 My primary focus at this position is to work on Computer Vision algorithms and neural networks, having designed, fine-tuned, and overall trained neural netowkrs for various tasks such as Age and Gender classification, Retail product detection and recognition, Vehicle axle count for freeway roads, Head-Pose estimation and working on many more.

-Currently working as a Visiting Scholar at [Purdue University].
+Currently working as a Visiting Scholar at Purdue University.

 A little more on my background:
   * I started coding when I was 15, influenced by my older brother, and our first project was making a little RPG game🎮!